 Visiting Sea Life Park

-Sea Life Park is located on the Hawaiian Island of Oahu.
+Sea Life Park is located in Hawaii on the island of Oahu.
 The world-famous marine attraction offers a variety of shows, exhibits, and educational programs for all ages.
 You can visit the Shark Cave, a 300,000–gallon aquarium with native Hawaiian sharks including sandbar sharks, whitetip reef sharks, and a blacktip reef shark.
 You can even go underwater with them.

 There is a multitude of opportunities to get close up and personal with dolphins and sea lions.
-Some of the encounters allow you to get into the water and others permit you to touch dolphins and see them without getting wet.
+Some of the encounters allow you to get into the water; others permit you to touch dolphins and see them without getting wet.

 Sea Life Park is open 365 days a year.
 Daily admission includes a fun-filled day of marine life shows and exhibits nestled beneath the Ko'olau mountain range overlooking Makapu'u Beach and Rabbit Island.